Saint Library

 "Our hearts are restless until they rest in You."

-One of the most dramatic conversion stories in history, Augustine was a brilliant but restless soul who sought truth in philosophy, heresy, and hedonism before finding it in Christ.
-His autobiography, 'Confessions', lays bare his struggle with sin and his desperate prayer, 'Lord, give me chastity, but not yet!'
-After his baptism by St. Ambrose, he became the Bishop of Hippo, defending the faith against major heresies and laying the intellectual foundations of Western Christianity.
-He is the Doctor of Grace, teaching that we cannot save ourselves without God's help.
+Augustine of Hippo sought truth in philosophy, heresy, and hedonism before his dramatic conversion and the prayer: 'Lord, give me chastity, but not yet!'
+He became Bishop of Hippo and the Doctor of Grace, laying the intellectual foundations of Western Christianity by teaching that we cannot save ourselves without God's help.

 Augustine of Hippo